mantidproject/mantidimaging/docs/user_guide/quick_start.rst

 Post-reconstruction
 ###################

 Once the reconstruction is finished, the data will be automatically divided by the pixel size, so the resulting images will contain the attenuation values.
-At this point you can apply some post-processing operations (such as circular mask), or just save out the stack with File > Save (or CTRL+S), in order to visualise it as a 3D volume in another software.
+At this point you can apply some post-processing operations (such as circular mask).

 Spectrum Viewer